 1-Sentence-Summary: Mindset explains the difference between having a fixed and a growth mindset, why one trumps the other, and what you can do to adopt the right one.

 Favorite quote from the author:

+Look at your hands.
+How long have they been this way?
+As long as you can remember, right?
 That’s because we have almost no control over our appearance and features, such as height, the shape of our nose, or the color of our eyes.

-Carol Dweck is one of those researchers and in her book Mindset she discerns between two attitudes: the fixed mindset and the growth mindset.
+What we do control, however, are our skills and abilities, at least according to the latest research.
+Carol Dweck is one of those researchers.
+In her book Mindset, she discerns between two attitudes: the fixed mindset and the growth mindset.

 People with a fixed mindset believe talent is everything.
 If they’re not gifted with the ability to do something, they think they’re doomed to be a failure.
 Their skills seem to be written down in their genes, just like their looks, which is why they never try to improve in something they suck at.

 To contrast that, people with a growth mindset believe that whatever they want to achieve is theirs for the taking, as long as they work hard for it, dedicate themselves to their goal and practice as much as they can.